erik78se/tutorial-elk-stack/getting-started-with-elk.md

    We could choose filter index by **@timestamp**, and **Create Index Pattern**.
    ![kibanascreenshoot]

- - Look at the noice in the web
+ - Look at the noise in the web

    We go back to see the left bar, choose **Discover** on the top.
 Then click the name we created for index pattern several steps ago.
 In this case, the option should be `logstash*`.
    Adjust the filter parameters according to your requirement, then you would see the visualized log (noise) data come out!